rfrancotechnologies/k8s-memguardian/README.md

 ## Running it

+### Outside of Kubernetes

 If you already have your Kind and Metrics-Server configured (remember Ingress is optional), you can just run memGuardian:

 ```
 ./memguardian.py --prometheus-port 10000 -d -vvvvv
 ```
 You can ask the service at port 10000 for Prometheus metrics.

+### Inside of Kubernetes

+You can run MemGuardian inside Kubernetes, but you require permission.

+To allow this, there are a couple of example files:

+- example/rbac.yaml
+- example/memguardian-deployment.yaml

+The former creates all the permission resources required by memguardian and the latter creates the MemGuardian deployment.